linkerd/linkerd/README.md

 HTTP/gRPC/thrift/etc proxy, and can usually be dropped into existing applications with a minimum of configuration, regardless of what language they're written in.
-It works with many common protocols and service discovery backends, including scheduled environments like Mesos and Kubernetes.
+It works with many common protocols and service discovery backends, including scheduled environments like Nomad, Mesos and Kubernetes.

 Linkerd is built on top of [Netty][netty] and [Finagle][finagle], a production-tested RPC framework used by high-traffic companies like Twitter,